sukykaur/AzureBlueprintDW/overview.md

 **SQL Server Reporting Services**: [SQL Server Reporting Services](https://docs.microsoft.com/en-us/sql/reporting-services/report-data/sql-azure-connection-type-ssrs) enables quick creation of reports with tables, charts, maps, gauges, matrixes, and more for Azure SQL Data Warehouse.

-**Jumpbox**: The jumpbox (bastion host) is the single point of entry that allows users to access the deployed resources in this environment.
-The jumpbox provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
+**Bastion Host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
+The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
 To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the Network Security Group (NSG).

-A virtual machine was created as a domain-joined jumpbox with the following configurations:
+A virtual machine was created as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/en-us/azure/security/azure-security-antimalware)
 -	[OMS extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-oms)
 -	[Azure Diagnostics extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-diagnostics-template)
--	[Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption) using Azure Key Vault (respects Azure Government, PCI DSS, HIPAA and other requirements).
+-	[Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption) using Azure Key Vault (respects Azure Government, PCI DSS, HIPAA and other requirements)
--	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use.
+-	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
--	[Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system.
+-	[Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

 ### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.

 **Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
   -	An NSG for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
-  -	An NSG for the management jumpbox (bastion host)
+  -	An NSG for the management bastion host
   -	An NSG for Active Directory
   - An NSG for SQL Server Reporting Services